BitBruce/Dragoon-Terminal/README.md

 I have not yet implemented a way to save the terminal background to a profile.
 To save a background you will need to setup a startup command in the profile.
 1. Navigate to iTerm2 > Preferences > General
 2. Locate the field where it says *Send text at start* under *Command*.
-3. In that field type `pokemon -n [pokemon name]`.
+3. In that field type `dragoon -n [dragoon name]`.
 You can see an example in the image down below.
-   - Alternatively you can also type `pokemon` for a random theme each time you open up a new terminal.
+   - Alternatively you can also type `dragoon` for a random theme each time you open up a new terminal.
 4. You can leave out `; clear` if you don't care about the line showing up at the top of the terminal.

 ![](https://i.imgur.com/2d4qa9j.png)